If you’re traveling with a pet or service animal on an ANA-operated flight, we are happy to provide you with assistance.

 Each country/region has its own regulations governing the import/export of live animals.
 Prior to travel, please make sure to contact the quarantine office, embassy or other similar authorities of your departure and destination countries/regions to determine the required needs for your pet.

-For those passengers with rodents (e.g., rabbits, hamsters and ferrets) and birds:
+For those customers with rodents (e.g., rabbits, hamsters and ferrets) and birds:

 The check-in process you (and your pet) will experience at the airport will include the following steps.